Fundamental diagram of urban rail transit considering train-passenger interaction: Dynamic Model Based on Fundamental Diagram

 \section{Dynamic Model Based on Fundamental Diagram}

-Recall that the proposed FD describes the relationship among traffic variables under the steady state; therefore, the behavior of a dynamical system in which demand and supply change over time is not described by the FD itself.
+Recall that the proposed FD describes the relationship among traffic variables under the steady state.
+It means that the behavior of a dynamical system in which demand and supply change over time is not described solely by the FD.
 This feature is the same as in the road traffic FD and MFDs.
 In this section, we formulate a model of urban rail transit operation where the demand (i.e., passenger-flow) and supply (i.e., train-density) change dynamically.
-In the proposed model, individual train and passenger trajectories are not explicitly described; therefore, the model is called macroscopic.
+In this proposed model, individual train and passenger trajectories are not explicitly described; therefore, the model is called macroscopic.

 The proposed model is based on an {\it exit-flow model} \citep{Merchant1978dta, carey2004exitflow} in which the proposed FD is employed as the exit-flow function.
-In other words, the transit system is considered as an input--output system, as illustrated in Fig.~\ref{inputoutput}.
-The exit-flow modeling approach is often employed for area-wide traffic approximations and analysis using MFDs, such as optimal control to avoid congestion \citep{Daganzo2007gridlock} and analyses of user equilibrium and social optimum in morning commute problems \citep{geroliminis2009mfd, Fosgerau2015bathtub}.
-The advantage of this approach is that it may be possible to conduct mathematically tractable analysis of dynamic, large-scale, and complex transportation systems, where the detailed traffic dynamics are difficult to model in a tractable manner---this is the case for transit operations.
+Specifically, the transit system is considered as an input--output system, as illustrated in Fig.~\ref{inputoutput}.
+The exit-flow modeling approach is often employed for area-wide traffic approximations and analysis using MFDs, such as optimal control to avoid congestion \citep{Daganzo2007gridlock} and analyses of user equilibrium and social optimum in morning commute problems \citep{geroliminis2009mfd}.
+The advantage of this approach is that it would be possible to conduct mathematically tractable analysis of dynamic, large-scale, and complex transportation systems, where the detailed traffic dynamics are difficult to model in a tractable manner---this is the case for transit operations.